 If you want to be more money mindful, you’ll need to make money tracking a part of your routine.
 Many people tend to push this to the side.
 Don’t let that happen.
 Avoid procrastinating by setting a schedule for yourself that includes the when and where.
 Why?
 You’re 91% more likely to succeed when you follow up your goal with a plan of action.
 The transaction swiping feature in the Nav.it app makes it super simple to incorporate daily money tracking into your routine.
 If you have time to scroll through Instagram, then you have time to swipe through your transactions too.

 This also allows you to connect your emotions to your expenses as you decide whether each transaction makes you feel positive, negative, or neutral.
 Whether it’s every Sunday or the last day of each month, having a fixed day will help.
 Soon enough, money tracking will be a habit and (hopefully) not such a dreaded chore.

 Find an accountability buddy

 Make money tracking more enjoyable by making it a social event.
 Find a friend or romantic partner to rope into your money tracking routine!
 Trust me; you’re not the only one avoiding it.
 This is a great way to discuss your finances if you have a romantic partner—forty-eight percent of Americans living with a partner report arguing over money.
-Consistent expenses tracking will help improve how you communicate about finances.
+Consistent expense tracking will help improve how you communicate about finances.
 Meet up with a friend and go over your own expenses in solidarity.
 Don’t just talk about meeting up; put it in your calendar as a recurring event and send your friend an invite.